 - In a separate bowl, sift together flours, baking soda, and salt.
 On low speed, slowly add flour mixture into butter mixture until combined.

 - Add the chocolate chips and mix by hand just until evenly distributed.

-- Scoop dough, about 3 tablespoons each, and place on prepared baking sheets leaving 2 inches between each cookie.
+- Scoop dough, about three tablespoons each, and place on prepared baking sheets, leaving 2 inches between each cookie.
 Bake 16-18 minutes, until edges are golden brown.
 Remove from oven and allow to cool for 2 minutes on the cookie sheet.
 Transfer to a cooling rack and cool completely.